robstoll/atrium/README.md

 atrium is an assertion framework for Kotlin.

 ## KDoc
-The code documentation is genereated with dokka and is hosted on github-pages:
+The code documentation is generated with dokka and is hosted on github-pages:
 [KDoc of atrium](https://robstoll.github.io/atrium/doc)